I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV vacations.

 - a water slide!

-Those who have children need to seriously consider such places because if not, their kids will become bored and unhappy quickly.
+Those who have children need to seriously consider such places because going there allows parents some peace of mind and activities that keep kids busy and happy.

 People who travel with very young children will find it relatively easy to keep them happy with toys and games that are geared to their ages.
 They also will enjoy playing outside with simple games such as catch, hopscotch or races.